 The FBI's budget strategy is based on the FBI's knowledge of current and future national security, cyber, and criminal investigative threats.
 The FBI has identified critical, enterprise-wide capabilities needed to perform its mission.
 Additionally, an increasing number of the FBI's programs and initiatives are multi-year in nature, and require phased development, deployment, and operations/maintenance funding.
 A multi-year planning approach allows FBI management to better understand the implications of proposed initiatives, such as information technology refresh and vehicle fleet replacement.
-The FY 2018 budget request is designed to promote capabilities and strategies that are sufficiently agile to meet ongoing, emerging and as yet unknown national security, cyber, and criminal threats.
+The FY 2019 budget request is designed to promote capabilities and strategies that are sufficiently agile to meet ongoing, emerging and as yet unknown national security, cyber, and criminal threats.

-The FBI's 2018 budget request also incorporates the "Workforce Rightsizing" initiative into forward leaning strategic planning.
 The FBI continues to seek opportunities to leverage its numerous intelligence community and law enforcement partners' reach, expertise and resources, as well as independently operate efficiently and effectively within an ever-changing threat environment.
 As always, central to the FBI's success are the talented individuals that support the agency and its mission.